 We had a wind and/or hail storm come through, but everything looks ok from the ground.
 Should I be concerned?

 Four letter words: Hail and Wind damage are acts of nature and a destroyers of roofs.
 (Similar to tornadoes, hail formation requires environments of strong, upward motion of air with the parent thunderstorm – and can happen nearly 2 miles away from the parent storm.)
 If hail can dent metal on cars, imagine what it is really doing to your roof.

 Often, the damage can’t be seen from the ground and a trained professional can identify possible problem areas.
 The good news is that we can help to repair the damages on your property (Roof, gutters, screens, etc.) often through your insurance company.
 We utilize the same software as your adjuster and are very familiar with this process to keep it as simple as possible for you.
 We do ask that you have us present when your insurance adjustor comes to make sure everything is properly documented.

 Can you give an estimate over the phone?

 Unfortunately this isn’t possible.
 Every roof is different and requires an on-site inspection and specific measurements.
+Home square footage is not the same as roof square footage.
 Please remember price shopping for the cheapest price often does not result in the best quality roof.
 A reputable roofer will have necessary overhead for a skilled installation crew, insurance, etc.